localsite/localsite-delete/info/data/datacommons.md

 Update to the latest Cloud SDK by running `gcloud components update` (which also updates other components).

-You'll need to initiate a server from the "website" repo first.
-(Looking for an alternative to this, maybe "tools" should be a submodule of "website" so all the routes continue working.)
+Launch the lite server.
+This may also provide steps to activate your DataCommons GCP permissions.

-	git submodule foreach git pull origin master ./run_server.sh lite
+	./run_server.sh lite

-## Tools repo install - covid19-dashboard sample
+## Tools repo install

+### covid19-dashboard sample

 To view and edit the tools repo sample locally, clone [datacommonsorg/tools](https://github.com/datacommonsorg/tools) repo or the [ModelEarth fork](https://github.com/modelearth/tools)